 Students may withdraw from the College at any time, but students desiring readmittance must reapply and have no right to guaranteed readmission following withdrawal.
 Students wishing to withdraw must submit the required form in writing to the Dean of Studies' Office.
-Once the Dean of Studies has received the withdrawal form, the student must vacate his or her campus housing assignment in accordance with the Withdrawal and Housing policy found in the Residential Policies section on page 30.
+Once the Dean of Studies has received the withdrawal form, the student must vacate his or her campus housing assignment in accordance with the Withdrawal and Housing policy found in the Residential Policies section on page 24.
 Students may be required to withdraw if they have missed two consecutive weeks of classes.
 Between terms, students who withdraw from the College after the first day of the month preceding the month in which they would normally return (August 1 and February 1) will forfeit the deposits they have made to hold a place in their class at the time of admission.
-Withdrawing students are required to have an exit interview with the Dean of Studies or the Academic Counselor.
-International students should be aware that withdrawal status jeopardizes their I-20 status.
+Withdrawing students are required to have an exit interview with the Dean of Studies or the Academic Counselor, International students should be aware that withdrawal status jeopardizes their I-20 status.

-Students who have withdrawn or been required to withdraw from the College and wish to return may apply for readmission to the Readmission Committee.
+Students who have withdrawn from the College and wish to return may apply for readmission to the Readmission Committee.
 Readmission after withdrawal is in the discretion of the College.
-Completed applications for fall-term admission must be made by April 1 of the preceding spring; applications for spring-term admission must be made by November 1 of the preceding fall.
+Completed applications for fall-term admission must be made by April 1 of the preceding spring; applications for spring term admission must be made by November 1 of the preceding fall.
 Applications for readmission should include a description of the student's activities since his or her withdrawal from the College, with particular emphasis on any academic work or employment undertaken.
 The application should clearly articulate the student's reasons for wishing to reenter the College, as well as his or her academic goals.
 The Committee normally requires additional application materials.
 Readmission requires the same health requirements as those of new students.
 Students who are readmitted after withdrawing from the College will be regarded as new students in the housing assignment process.
-Please note: If a full-time undergraduate student takes a Leave of Absence or withdraws after February 20, he or she is still required to complete all FWT requirements for that particular winter period.
-If a student takes a leave of absence or withdraws during FWT, his or her employer(s) will be notified that he or she is no longer receiving college credit for the field experience.
+Please note: If a full-time undergraduate student takes a leave of absence or withdraws after February 20, he or she is still required to complete all FWT requirements.